Hirsch Library History

 Hirsch Library opened to the public in its current space

 Bayou Bend’s Lora Jean Kilroy Visitor and Education Center and newly named Kitty King Powell Library and Study Center enabled the return of the Bayou Bend library and Hogg Family Collections to their proper home

 Largest art-museum library facilities in the South-Central United States

 Roughly 175,000 volumes devoted to the visual arts

 Free to the public and open five days per week

 Maurice and Winifred Hirsch

-General Hirsch died while on a trip to Hong Kong on August 5, 1983, after a lifetime of work as a lawyer and philanthropist.
-Mrs. Hirsch continued to actively support the Hirsch Library until her death in 1990 aboard her yacht, Athena.
-Mrs. Hirsch bequeathed her jewelry collection to the Hirsch Library, and its sale at Christie's, New York, on April 25, 1991, added significantly to the library's endowment.
+Maurice died during a trip to Hong Kong in 1983, after a lifetime of work as a lawyer and philanthropist.
+Winifred continued to actively support the Hirsch Library until her death in 1990.
+She bequeathed her jewelry collection to the library, and its 1991 sale at Christie's in New York added significantly to the endowment.